eclipse-archived/codewind-docs/docs/_documentations/metrics-dashboard.md

 ## Enabling Application Metrics

 If you import a project that does not include Application Metrics monitoring data associated with it, you can add Application Metrics by including the appropriate resource or performance monitoring application.
 For more information, see [RuntimeTools](https://github.com/RuntimeTools/).
-For more information about Application Metrics, see [Application Metrics on GitHub](https://github.com/RuntimeTools/appmetrics).

 ## Understanding performance metrics in the **Dashboard** tab